This month marks the third anniversary of our travels with B. As a nervous first-time parent, our first trip was to my parents’ house in

 8. Don’t expect traveling with a child to be the same as before you had kids.
 Traveling with a young child, we do different things than we did before.
 We spend more time visiting parks than night clubs and see even places we’ve been to before with a new set of eyes.
 And although Mark and I would never have considered a cruise pre-baby, we’ve discovered that cruises can be a fun, low-hassle way to travel with kids.

 9. Make sure you have all the required documentation.
 In addition to passports and any necessary visas, travel with kids may require additional documentation particularly if they are traveling with only one parent.
 Read more: Traveling with a child who doesn't share your last name, Traveling as a solo parent

 10. Don’t restrict yourself to theme parks and other child-specific attractions.
-In B’s travels to 18 countries and counting, I am frequently surprised at how much he has enjoyed places which I wouldn’t think of necessarily visiting with a child.
+In B’s travels, I am frequently surprised at how much he has enjoyed places which I wouldn’t think of necessarily visiting with a child.
 In Amsterdam, B wasn’t interested in the paintings at the Van Gogh Museum, but what he did enjoy was our game of ‘I Spy’ where he was called upon to spot the man with the yellow hat, or to count the windmills in a painting.
 As a toddler at the